paulrobertlloyd/paulrobertlloyd-v4/README.md

 4. `npm install`
 5. `npm run build`

-Generated files will be saved in the `www` directory.
+Generated files are written to the `www` directory.

 ## Development

 When developing the site, you may want files automatically compiled and the browser to refresh automatically.
-To do this, run `npm run dev`.
+To do this, run `npm run watch`.

 ### Running locally with HTTPS